open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 **Success guarantees**

-* Server capsule is removed from the storing CCS.
+* Server capsule is removed from the storage of the CCS.

 **Preconditions**